 In that same year, the Minister of Transport, Mr Fraser, rejected the proposal to close the line southwards to Shanklin and replace it with buses.
 This early purchase of tube trains that year ensured a further batch could now be procured for what would be a substantially modernised line.
 The Government made a capital expenditure of half a million available for the purpose of electrification.

-The VECTIS units originally ran in either three or four carriage sets.
-These were reformed into five and two car units during 1985.
-They should have all gone by 1990, however the last sets ran in 1992.
-This was in part due to their ability to hold the track better and sustain timekeeping – essential for keeping the then 20 minute line frequency.
+The VECTIS units originally ran in either three or four carriage sets and were often marshalled into lengthy seven car sets.
+These were later reformed into five and two car units.
+The 485/486s should have all gone by 1990, however the last sets ran in 1992.
+This was in part due to their ability to hold the track better and sustain timekeeping – which essential for keeping the then 20 minute line frequency.
+This was something the 483s couldn’t do very well.

-Of the eighteen class 483 units (nine train formations) that came to the island, at least three have now been scrapped (eg 002 and 003.)
+Of the eighteen class 483 units (nine train formations) that came to the island, at least three have now been scrapped (002 and 003 at the time of writing – 2017.)
 A couple are kept for spares.
 This leaves technically four sets to work the line, but the actual availability, given the difficulties of spares, is problematic.
 Currently (Nov 2017) its said just three are available.

 To resolve somewhat the issues the line faced with the awful ride quality of the 1938 tube stock, a rail tamper machine was shipped over to the Wight for about a week in the early 1990s.
 This worked overnight possessions to sort the track’s dreadful state and make the rails’ overall geometry more consistent.
 This drastic measure at least enabled a few more 483s to begin work as both ride quality and timekeeping could be better maintained.

 In regards to the state of the track, the district engineer responsible for the line once called the entire route between Ryde and Shanklin his “40 mph siding!” (see The Future of Island Line – Options Report.)
 That is essentially what the track was.
 It used 55 foot lengths of rail suitable for sidings and beach shingle as a base.
-The 483s were just no match for this.
+As I have now reiterated a number of times, the 483s were just no match for this.

-Vectis unit passing Los Altos Park, Sandown, amid the Isle of Wight scenery.
-October 1989
+VECTIS unit at Los Altos Park, Sandown, amid the Isle of Wight scenery.
+October 1989.

-Sad to say it seems there will never be a six car train seen on the line again.
-One problem is the availability of units.
+Sad to say it seems there will never be a six car train to be seen on the line again.
+One problem is the availability of the Class 483 units.
 The other is the line’s power supply has become long in the tooth and is unable to support more than a couple of units.
-There are severe voltage drops on sections of the line which means sometimes there’s barely enough power for the trains.
+There are severe voltage drops on sections of the line which meant sometimes there was barely enough power for the trains.
+It was found the voltage could be as low as 350v DC on some sections of the line!

 Will the line survive the next fifty years?
 Despite the many surveys, reports, recommendations, it seems no-one knows.
 The new franchise, South West Railway, very recently weighed in with their own report – and it wasn’t widely publicised.